Elna 3/4 view.

 Elna: Serial No. 011217.

 This machine was made by the Swiss firm Tavaro S. A., Geneva, Switzerland.
 The Company started manufacturing sewing machines in 1934 and the Elna was introduced in 1940.
-Designed by Ramon Casas it was the first modern free arm portable machine and proved extremely popular.
+Designed by Ramon Casas it was the first modern free arm portable machine weighing 14.5 lbs.
+It proved to be extremely popular and by 1949 was being sold in 25 countries.

 Manufactured until 1952 the Elna under went very minor modifications during its production most notably to the motor and its housing.